ericasaywhat/SmoothCriminals/reports/final_report.md

 **INSERT INTERPRETATIONS HERE**
 #### In comparing Figures 4 and 5, we can see that CrimeWorld 2.0 has the lowest amount of crime at a set fine value of 80.
 Otherwise, CrimeWorld 2.0 is better off without punishment.
+Figure 5 demonstrates an unexpected behaviour of periodic rises and falls.
+There is an overall increase in the number of robberies, but at punishment ratios of 0.2, 0.5 and 0.8 the number of robberies drop.

 ## IV.
 Annotated Bibliography